 Anti-Reflective Coating (AR)

 As light passes through a spectacle lens, a percentage of it is reflected back from the surface of the lens, rather than being passed through the lens.
+With standard spectacle lenses this represent about 8% of light that is reflected back.
 Light can also be reflected off the back surface of lenses, towards your eyes, especially in situations where you are under overhead fluorescent lighting, or when driving at night with other car's headlights around you.
 These reflections cause glare, which is uncomfortable, and also reduce the contrast of what you are looking at, making objects less easy to see.

-An anti-reflective coating will reduce these reflections and make your lenses clearer to see through, helping to reduce eye strain and eye fatigue.
+An anti-reflective coating will reduce these reflections to about 1% making your lenses clearer to see through, helping to reduce eye strain and eye fatigue.
 For example, computer users get the comfort of improved contrast and less harsh glare.
-In addition to this, the coatings are hydrophobic (water repelling) so they fog up less easily.
-It is particularly helpful on polycarbonate and high index plastic sunglass lenses since these lenses reflect slightly more light than glass or plastic lenses.

 Anti-Fog Coating (AF)

 Together with the action of ventilation systems the AF coating permanently bonded to the inside of the lens absorbs moisture before fog forms.
 It can fade over time with repeated cleaning of the inside of the lens.
 As an alternative, there are now many effective sprays and wipes that can be used to reduce lens fogging.

 This treatment weakens surface tension to facilitate run-off of water droplets from the lens surface.
 It reduces visual distortion arising when wearing glasses or sunglasses around water or in the rain.
 It also resists stains and repels grease and fingerprints, so cleaning your lenses is quicker and easier.